MAIN MENU

 Format unchanged.

-Hampshire have appeared in most Final Days with 10. lancashire and Somerset have appeared in 9.
+Hampshire and Somerset have appeared in most Final Days with 11.
+Lancashire have appeared in 10.

 Derbyshire and Middlesex have appeared in the least number of Final days with 1 each.